-Isn’t it the best when you can do your part to save the planet—and end up with some extra cash in your pockets?
+Isn’t it the best when you can do your part to save the planet—and end up with some extra cash in your pocket?

-We happen to think so, especially since making earth-conscious choices can often cost a little more upfront.
+We happen to think so, especially since selling clothes online has never been easier, and making earth-conscious choices can oftentimes cost a little more upfront.